-Friselle are typical crunchy and versatile Apulian savory biscuits.
-They can be enjoyed on their own or topped with fresh cherry tomatoes, oregano, and extra virgin olive oil.
+Friselle are typical savory biscuits from Apulia, very crunchy and versatile.
+They can be enjoyed on their own, or topped with fresh cherry tomatoes, oregano and extra virgin olive oil.
 Ideal to serve as an appetizer or aperitif.

-Dissolve the yeast in lukewarm water with salt; add them to 200 g of flour and prepare a soft dough
+Dissolve the yeast in lukewarm water with the salt; mix them with 200 G of flour and form a soft dough ball

 Let it rest covered in a warm place for 30 minutes

-Place 800 g of flour on the work surface with a little lukewarm water in the center; knead well incorporating the leavened dough
+On the work surface arrange 800 G of flour with a little lukewarm water in the center; knead well incorporating the risen dough ball

-Shape into rolls 2 cm thick and 20 cm long, forming them into rings
+Shape rolls 2 cm thick and 20 cm long and form them into rings

-Let them rise for 2 hours (they should double in volume)
+Let them rise for 2 hours (they should double in size)

 Oven